All About Oils

 how long does it take you to complete a painting?

 This all depends on the kind of artwork I am doing.
 Portraits win the prize for taking the longest time to complete.
 I don't pre-draw anything on my canvas.
 All the details are worked out in the process of painting.
 At times, something will seem off about the subject or out of proportion.
 That's when I step away from the painting and take a break.
 99% of the time when I return with fresh eyes, I immediately see what I need to fix and move forward.
-Depending on the complexity, I would say a portrait might take anywhere from one to three months to complete.
-After completing the painting.
+Depending on the complexity, I would say a portrait might take anywhere from one to two months to complete--this includes drying time.

 How long does it take for you to complete a simple logo or illustration?